PaulMacSiena/SoldItemsFilterWithNet/README.md

 # SoldItemsFilterWithNet
 Paul Macfarlane

+Test this program by running static main() method in SoldItem.cs

 A c# program with a function that takes in a list of sold items and filters the sold items in such a way that includes only:
 * only profitable items (SalesPrice - Cost >0)
 * that were sold exactly once (Only one instance of the product name and serial number)